haskell/cabal/Cabal/doc/developing-packages.markdown

 ### Package names and versions ###

 All packages have a name, e.g. "HUnit".
 Package names are assumed to be unique.
-Cabal package names can use letters, numbers and hyphens, but not spaces.
+Cabal package names may contain letters, numbers and hyphens, but not spaces and may also not end in "-xyz", i.e. a hyphen followed by numbers.
 The namespace for Cabal packages is flat, not hierarchical.

 Packages also have a version, e.g "1.1".
 This matches the typical way in which packages are developed.
 Strictly speaking, each version of a